Explore all CLC has to offer and see if a course is scheduled for a particular term.

 Take away practical strategies and techniques for implementing social networks for your organization or business.
 Learn how to create your own private social network using Ning, work socially using Google Docs and calendars, and move your website to an interactive Web 2.0 site.
 Your instructor will help you choose which social network tools are right for your situation, and then integrate them into your website to develop a social networking strategy for your organization.
 Find out what you can be doing, what you should be doing, and develop a plan to integrate social networks into your communication and marketing.

 Get in on this exciting and growing way to communicate, market and serve your customers and clients.
 From Facebook to Twitter, blogging, YouTube, LinkedIn, and more, discover the new principles of communication that apply across all networks and how these specific social networks work and the possible uses for your organization.
 Learn how social networks are used to develop a two-way communication and marketing strategy for your organization.
 Then find out what you can be doing, what you should be doing, and take back a plan to integrate social networks into your communication and marketing.
 Whether you are new to social networks or already involved, you will come away with both an understanding of social networks and practical, how-to techniques to integrate social networks into your organization or business.
-This series is useful for businesses, nonprofits, government, and other organizations.
-Your instructors are outstanding practitioners who also speak, write, and train others on social networks.
+This series is useful for businesses, nonprofits, government and other organizations.

 Ensuring the efficiency of your team is the key to your success and is your most important responsibility.
 Learn about effective delegation, performance management, and writing performance reviews.
 Discuss the specifics of the supervisor's role and responsibilities, and strategies for improving your overall effectiveness as a leader.
 After completing this class, you will be able to self-assess your own competencies, know what you need to do to maximize your effectiveness as a supervisor, and employ strategies to create productive and cooperative staff relationships.
 Get practical, easy to understand, and insightful methods for new and even experienced supervisors and managers.